-Similar to Captain Chords, Captain Deep can also be played live and recorded using the Captain Play tab.
-[For full details on Captain Play go to section A-6]
+Similar to Captain Chords, Captain Deep can also be played live using the Captain Play tab.

 When working inside tabs ‘VERSE’, ‘PRE CHORUS’, ‘CHORUS’ or ‘DROP’, the octave, shape and rhythm can be modified to taste.

-- Similar to Captain Chords, Captain Deep also has numerous sound presets and effects to choose from.
-[See section A-4 for full details]
+Captain Deep has numerous sound presets and effects to choose from.

-You can use Captain Plugins’ on-board sound pallette as a soft-synth by using the MIDI Input tab.
+You can use Captain Plugins’ on-board sounds as a soft-synth by using the MIDI Input tab.
 Incoming MIDI signals, whether from a MIDI clip or keyboard, will trigger Captain Plugins’ sounds.
 You can choose the sound, adjust FX, volume and filter.
 However you cannot use Captain Plugins’ core functionality.

 If your Captain Deep has any issues connecting to Captain Chords, double-check that it is still connected in Settings.
 The top menu marked ‘Connected To’ reveals whether or not you are connected to Captain Chords.
 Furthermore, if you have used more than one instance of Captain Chords at any time in your project, and Deep is not playing the right notes, check to see if it is connected to the correct instance of Chords.